At a glance

 - Beckett EM, et al. (2022).
 Evaluation of volatile organic compound (VOC) emissions from memory foam mattresses and potential implications for consumer health risk.
 Chemosphere.
 PMID 35588879 Peer-reviewed

 - IARC.
 Isopropanol — Group 3 (not classifiable).
 The "isopropyl alcohol manufacture, strong-acid process" Group 1 listing is an occupational process, not the chemical.
-Peer-reviewed
+Regulatory

 - ATSDR / EPA.
 Isopropyl alcohol — toxicological information.
 Regulatory